 - The courses will benefit a total of 16 adolescents (boys and/or girls), 8 per course.

 Internship in CAN centers:

-- as part of the course, to refine the skills they are acquiring, adolescents apply everything they are learning while developing an internship with the maintenance team at Casa Alianza Nicaragua.
+- as part of the course, to refine the skills they are acquiring, adolescents apply everything they are learning while developing working with an internship with the maintenance team at Casa Alianza Nicaragua.

 - Once the course is completed we assist the participants/graduates in accessing further internships outside of the center.